 Diehl’s Ciderfest in Holly

 Take a riverboat cruise and see all of nature’s fall beauty!
-From October 11th – 13th is the annual Color Cruise & Island Festival in Grand Ledge.
+October 7th, the annual Grand Ledge Fall Festival takes place in Mid-Michigan.
 This event features a variety of activities including the riverboat ride up and down the river, followed by delicious food such as chili, kettle corn, hot dogs, and more.
 Children can pet animals at the petting zoo, paint pumpkins and even crank an old-fashioned cider press.
 Each day of the weekend has a unique activity that you’ll want to come back each day!

 Hallowe’en in Greenfield Village in Dearborn

 Experience an enchanting and thrilling adventure this fall at the Hallowe’en in Greenfield Village!
-For three weekends in October (11th – 13th, 17th – 20th, and 24th – 27th) you can step into your own Halloween town.
+For four weekends in October (5th-8th, 12th-15th, 19th-22nd, 26th-29th) you can step into your own Halloween town.
 Each night from 6:30 – 10:00 PM a long path is lit with 1,000 carved jack-o’-lanterns.
 As you walk through the path you’ll encounter dancing skeletons, witches, storybook characters and pumpkins singing.
 You’ll also see vaudeville acts including fire-breathing, sword-swallowing and more stunts that you’ll just have to see to believe.
 Donuts and cider are also available throughout the night, as well as craft beers for adults.

 Zoo Goes Boo in Grand Rapids

 For two weekends in October, you can go to the John Ball Zoo in Grand Rapids for their annual Zoo Goes Boo weekends!
-From October 18th – 20th and October 25th – 27th, get dressed up in your favorite costume and get ready to explore the zoo.
+From October 13th-15th, 20th-22nd, and 27th-29th, get dressed up in your favorite costume and get ready to explore the zoo.
 Families will be able to participate in trick-or-treating, participate in fun games, and enjoy live entertainment throughout the zoo.

 Do you plan on attending one of these festivals or do you have a favorite fall festival that we are missing?
 Let us know in the comments what you are most excited for this upcoming fall season!